 With costs that high, it’s easy to see why women don’t put the cost of financial protection high on the list of priorities.

-What some do and smartly though is factor in financial planning when choosing to take a new job with a company.
+What some do and smartly though is a factor in financial planning when choosing to take a new job with a company.
 That’s something else Stephen Crosbie of Aegon touched on – The priorities women in payroll employment have when making a decision to take a job or decline the opportunity.
 Unfortunately, it’s only making fifth and sixth place on the priority list.
-Top priority is flexible working hours, which explains why there’s been a surge in women going down the self-employed route.
+The top priority is flexible working hours, which explains why there’s been a surge in women going down the self-employed route.

 Not many employers will take the responsibility of arranging protection for staff members.
 That’s something you need to do on your own whether you’re your own boss or not.